(Free Content) Social Media Profile Choices

 6. Privacy settings on personal profiles can be a blockade.
 If you chose to use your personal profile, you must make darn sure your audience will be able to engage with you.
 Also consider what personal information you’ll be making viewable & available to the public.

 7. Commingling business with pleasure can be a deal breaker.
 Consider the types of content being posted.
 Too much personal content could be a sign to your audience that you don’t take your business seriously.
 Thus your audience will again move on to the next best thing.

 8. Personal profiles may have a limit on the number of followers or fans you have.
 An example is Facebook.
 You can have a maximum of 5,000 friends on your personal profile.
 As a business that number is unlimited.
 Growth should be on your list, so why limit your options.

 9. Your activity will be different for business.
-You objectives will be to provided valuable content related to your business to increase your followers and keep your audience coming back for more.
-Personal images, jokes & videos that are irrelevant can quickly turn them off.
+You objectives will be to provide valuable content related to your business to increase your followers and keep your audience coming back for more.
+Personal images, jokes and videos that are irrelevant can quickly turn them off.

 10. Don’t alienate your friends will business content.
 This is the opposite from number 9.
 What will your friends think of you when all they see is business information.
 That’s not what they signed up for I’m sure.